sci-42ver/Discrete_Mathematics_and_Algorithm/CRLS/README.md

 [TODO](https://csd.cmu.edu/academics/undergraduate/requirements)
 > Computer Science Undergraduate curriculum information for prior years is available on the Current Student Resources page.
 - *book* recommendation
-  it doesn't include skiena manual and Sedgewick Algorithms book
+  it doesn't include skiena manual and Sedgewick Algorithms book in 15-451/651 15750/850 contains 4 in 15-451/651 with others added.
 - TODO check [objective](http://coursecatalog.web.cmu.edu/schools-colleges/schoolofcomputerscience/scsconcentrations/#algorithmsandcomplexitytextcontainer)
   > Relating algorithms and/or complexity of computation to a variety of complexity measures such as time, space, *communication, or information* content.
   > The understanding of several advanced algorithms *beyond what is covered* in the core.